MasterJ93/ATProtoKit/API_GUIDELINES.md

     - [`Warning`](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/Warning.html): Use this if the user must know something, and failure to do so will cause something major to break.

 ## Lexicon Models
 Lexicons are relevant to models and methods.
 Here are some general guidelines:
 - Models follow the reverse DNS style of naming, but it removes the domain name and the periods.
 (Example: for the lexicon `app.bsky.actor.profile`, instead of naming the model as “app.bsky.actor.profile”, you name it as “ActorProfile”.)
-- All models are structs, with one exception:
+- All models are `struct`s, with one exception:
 	- If a lexicon has a `union` type, then the list of values are combined into another model, which will be of type `enum`.
-  	  - For these models, they will have the `Union` suffix.
-(Example: `PreferenceUnion`.)
 - All models must conform to `Codable`, but depending on the model, it may only need to conform to either `Encodable` or `Decodable`.
 - Properties that are of type `Date` must use the `@DateFormatting` property wrapper.
 Likewise, properties that are of type `Date?` must use the `@DateFormattingOptional` property wrapper.
 There are a number of things that need to be done when doing this:
 	- In the initialization method, set the value of an underscored (_) version of the property name to an instance of `@DateFormatting` or `@DateFormattingOptional` (which will henceforth be named "`@DateFormatting` group”).
 The `wrappedValue` parameter’s should have the value of the initializer’s version of the non-underscored property: